-How Is Hardwood Lumber Measured?
+How is Hardwood Lumber Measured?

 Board feet is commonly abbreviated as BF, FBM, or MBF.

-How To Calculate Board Feet
+How To Calculate Lumber Board Feet

 Width (in) x Thickness (in) x Length (in) / 144 = Board Feet